thescientress/web-dev/index.md

 <Section id="team" type="default">

-## Hundreds of Contributors, Friends and Partners
+## Hundreds of contributors, friends and partners

 Founded by Yanislav Malahov, the community has grown to hundreds of contributors and thousands of people all over the world.
 Having exchanged ideas and pursued blockchain endeavors with many of the greatest minds,